Thelma Raker Coffone is an award winning non-fiction writer. She enjoys sharing information about America's presidents and their families.

 During Sumner's speech, it is said that Senator Stephen Douglas from Illinois whispered to another senator, "this damn fool (Sumner) is going to get himself shot by some other damn fool".

-Senator Brooks Involved in More Violence in Congress
+Senator Brooks Was Involved in More Confrontations

 Congressman Anson Burlingame from Massachusetts, called Brooks a coward on the floor of the House of Representatives.
-Brooks response was to challenge Burlingame to a duel which he enthusiastically accepted and named rifles as the weapon of choice.
+Brooks's response was to challenge Burlingame to a duel which he enthusiastically accepted and named rifles as the weapon of choice.
 Brooks failed to show up for the duel after learning that Burlingame was an expert marksman.
 This caused Brooks to be called a coward for the rest of his life.

-Violence in Congress Resulted in Brawl of 50 Congressmen
+Brawl of 50 Congressmen

 The old adage "birds of a feather flock together" was true in the case of Brooks' helper in the Sumner beating, Congressman Laurence Keitt.
 He was the cause of another incident of violence in the Senate involving Congressman Galusha Grow, Republican of Pennsylvania.
 When Grow called Keitt a "negro driver", Keitt attempted to choke Grow on the floor of the Senate.
 Bedlam broke out with approximately 50 other Congressmen joining in the brawl.
 When Representative Cadwallader Washburn, Republican from Wisconsin, grabbed Representative William Barksdale, Democrat from Mississippi, by the hair, Barksdale's wig came off.
 He tried to replace his hairpiece but in his haste, he mistakenly put it on backwards.
 He looked so absurd trying to fight but unable to see his opponents, all of the men started laughing.
 This brought the fight to an abrupt end.